kaitrepte/porE/README.md

 The basic outline of the porE code and its applications are summarized in

-K. Trepte and S. Schwalbe, 'Systematic Analysis of Porosities in Metal-Organic Frameworks', 2019, at ChemRXiv, see https://chemrxiv.org/articles/Systematic_Analysis_of_Porosities_in_Metal-Organic_Frameworks/10060331
+K. Trepte and S. Schwalbe, 'Systematic Analysis of Porosities in Metal-Organic Frameworks', 2019, at ChemRxiv, see https://chemrxiv.org/articles/Systematic_Analysis_of_Porosities_in_Metal-Organic_Frameworks/10060331